 Ark mentioned in Books of Exodus, Chronicles

-As Exodus 25:22 states: “There, above the cover between the two cherubim that are over the Ark of the Covenant law, I will meet with you and give you all my commands for the Israelites,” God tells Moses.
+Exodus 25:22 records that God told Moses: “There, above the cover between the two cherubim that are over the Ark of the Covenant law, I will meet with you and give you all my commands for the Israelites.”

 After being taken out just once a year during Yom Kippur, the Ark was tragically lost at some point, perhaps when the Babylonians conquered Jerusalem in 586 BC, sending the Hebrews into exile for many years.